CookingLab/cooking-lab/README.md

 3. Start the application :
     ```sh
-    npm run dev
+    npm start
     ```
-4. Open the app locally in http://localhost:3000/
+4. Access the application locally at http://localhost:3000/